Anticyclotomic Iwasawa theory of abelian varieties of $\mathrm{GL}_2$-type at non-ordinary primes II: Coleman maps

 \begin{defn} For $\bullet\in\{+,-\}$ and $m\ge0$, define $H^{1,\bullet}(k_m,\Tfn)\subset H^1(k_m,\Tfn)$ to be the image of $\ker\col^\bullet_{\Tfn}$ under the natural projection $\HIw(k_\infty,\Tfn)\rightarrow H^1(k_m,\Tfn)$.

 We define $H^1_\bullet(k_m,\Afn)\subset H^1(k_m,\Afn)$ to be the orthogonal complement of $H^{1,\bullet}(k_m,\Tfn)$ under $\langle -,-\rangle_{m,n}$. \end{defn}

 \begin{remark} We have the inclusion $\hat E^\pm(k_m)/(p^n)\subset H^1_\pm (k_m,\Afn)$; see \cite[Corollary~4.29]{BBL1}.
-When $0<m<\infty$, this inclusion is strict, i.e. the two subgroups are not equal to each other as discussed in Remark~4.9 of op. cit. \end{remark}
+When $0<m<\infty$, this inclusion is strict, that is, the two subgroups are not equal to each other, as discussed in Remark~4.9 of \textit{op. cit.} \end{remark}